 Many use MACRS depreciation, or the Modified Accelerated Cost Recovery System, to model how an asset will depreciate over time.
 Because businesses rely on policy certainty to make long-term investment decisions, knowing this treatment has been in place since 1986 has given many the confidence knowing it will continue to provide a reliable source for timing depreciation expense from a tax perspective.

-Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, important MACRS depreciation tables, examples, and how tax reform changed the methodology.
+Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, important MACRS depreciation tables and depreciation calculators, examples, and how tax reform changed the methodology.

 What is MACRS Depreciation?

 MACRS is a favorable policy for taxpayers because it accelerates cost recovery benefits.
 The method allows the taxpayer to take a larger tax deduction in the early years of an asset’s life and smaller deductions in the later years.
 Doing so reduces taxable income early in the asset’s life and makes it larger in the future.

 In other words, MACRS accelerates the cost recovery (depreciation) of an asset but results in the same net depreciation as you would receive under straight-line depreciation.
 The taxpayer benefits from MACRS depreciation by having a lower net present value for their tax burden.

 MACRS can be defined as a cost recovery method generally used since 1986 for depreciable property other than real estate.
 Congress put MACRS in place under the Tax Reform Act of 1986 and allowed the capitalized cost basis of property to be recovered over specific asset useful life categories, which range from 3 to 39 years in length.